 I thought I should spend the night alone, and think about things, but Judy didn't want to let me out of her sight.
 We compromised, and Judy set up her spare bedroom (can you imagine that?
 She had a little suite for visitors!) and lent me a pair of pajamas, and after a light supper, we went to bed.

 In the morning, I woke up to find her spying on me through the open door!
 I was beginning to realize that this was for real; this girl adored me.
-The rest of the week, I slept with Judy, and we gradually began the intimacy that most people considered to be normal, I guess; the sort of thing that Leslie had showed me.
-We were becoming lovers, and a couple.
+The rest of the week, I slept with Judy, and we gradually began the intimacy that most people consider to be normal, I guess; the sort of thing that Leslie had showed me.
+We were becoming lovers, a couple.

 The very next Saturday, I was pondering going to meet Mom, as I usually did.